csharp-markdig

 var content = allParagrapgh.Select(x=> x.Inline.FirstChild).Cast<Markdig.Syntax.Inlines.LiteralInline>().Select(x=> x.Content).ToArray();

 As we can see, Markdig’s tree is very powerful.
-Although, as is often the case with this type of library, the greatest difficulty is dealing with the properties, as it is very extensive.
-Using the debugger to deduce the relationships.
+Although, as is often the case with these types of libraries, the main difficulty is dealing with the properties, as it is very extensive.
+Use the debugger to deduce the relationships.

 Adding pipelines